Exam Boards: Edexcel, AQA and OCR

 Formal academic assessments throughout the year, including progress tests and end of term and mock exams help track student progress and highlight weak areas in sufficient time for them to be addressed.
 Parents are kept informed by written progress reports and discussions at parents’ evenings.

-As part of the course, students are also taught how to organise their work and manage their time effectively, partly through the use of an Individual Learning Plan.
+As part of the course, students are also taught how to organise their work and manage their time effectively, partly through the use of a personal development plan.
 These skills are put to good use throughout the year and beyond.
 The academic year culminates with a workshop introducing students to UCAS.